nime6/FestoKI/readme.md

-# FestoKI - Qualityassurance in Manufacturing Processes
+# FestoKI - Quality Assurance in Manufacturing Processes

 ## About